LinuxForHealth/health-patterns/docs/index.md

 The flexibility of this approach allows the consumer to use enrichment at the appropriate time.
 For instance, some of the enrichment could happen at Ingestion time (FHIR Terminology for  instance) prior to storing the data, but after the data is persisted in the FHIR Server, Enrichment can run again to only run NLP and/or an analtyic algorithm.

-To get started today, use the [clinical data ingestion & enrichment pattern today](https://github.com/Alvearie/health-patterns/tree/main/clinical-ingestion) but watch this space - the _Enrichment_ pattern will be available separately soon.
+Get started using the [clinical data enrichment pattern](https://github.com/Alvearie/health-patterns/tree/main/enrich) today.

 ## Quality Measure & Cohorting
 The _Clinical Data Cohorting_ pattern provides a reference implementation that uses the [quality measure & cohort service](https://github.com/Alvearie/quality-measure-and-cohort-service) to find patients within the FHIR server that match a given cohort as defined using [CQL](https://cql.hl7.org).

-Get started using the [cohorting pattern today](https://github.com/Alvearie/health-patterns/tree/main/cohort-service)
+Get started using the [cohorting pattern](https://github.com/Alvearie/health-patterns/tree/main/cohort) today.

 ## Clinical Data Access
 The _Clinical Data Access_ pattern shows how to configure access to the FHIR server for traditional access methods, in particular how to configure the FHIR server for [SMART on FHIR](https://smarthealthit.org/) using [Keycloak](https://www.keycloak.org/) and the [Keycloak extensions for FHIR](https://github.com/Alvearie/keycloak-extensions-for-fhir)

 Get started using the [Data Access pattern today](https://github.com/Alvearie/health-patterns/tree/main/data-access)